Switzerland Travel Tips

 - Buy a travel pass – Since one of your biggest expenses is long distance travel, don’t let pricey airline tickets cut into your budget.
 Travel passes can save you a ton of money.
 Consider traveling by bus, boat or train or lift to get you where you need to go and save money in the end.

 - Skip the cable cars - Although it’s a fun, entertaining and great way to see parts of the country, it’s also one of the most expensive ways to tour.

 - Limit your time on the slopes – Although you should indulge in some skiing or snowboarding (after all you’re in one of the best places in the world for it) just be careful not to make it a daily habit or you’ll be spending your money quickly.
-Take a day or two to indulge in their ski resorts and then get back to budgeting by cooking for yourself during the week, taking advantage of weekday museum prices and low cost public transportation.
+Take a day or two to indulge in their ski resorts and then get back to budgeting by cooking for yourself during the week, and taking advantage of weekday museum prices and low-cost public transportation.